Spanwise variations in membrane flutter dynamics: All edges fixed

 In figure~\ref{fig:FFFFar1nu0} we have indicated how the dynamics vary over $R_1$-$T_0$ space for a representative time interval between peaks of deflection at late times.
-Now, in figure~\ref{fig:ffffar1nu0vertical} we study six cases in more detail.
+Now, in figure~\ref{fig:ffffar1nu0vertical}, we study six cases in more detail.
 We present the midspan and midchord dynamics more clearly and show the long-time dynamics that lead from the initial conditions to the quasi-steady-state behavior depicted by the snapshot sequences.
 In these long-time dynamics we highlight the membrane shape variations along the spanwise coordinate.
-We choose two values of $T_0$ ($10^{-0.1}$ and $10^{-0.25}$) and three values of $R_1$ (listed in the caption) for each $T_0$, the cases in the gray dashed boxes in figure~\ref{fig:FFFFar1nu0}.
+We choose three values of $T_0$ ($10^{-0.3}$, $10^{-0.5}$, and $10^{-0.75}$) and five values of $R_1$ (listed in the caption), the cases in the gray dashed boxes in figure~\ref{fig:FFFFar1nu0}.

 At the top of figure~\ref{fig:ffffar1nu0vertical} we array the midspan and midchord snapshots vertically, in left and right columns respectively, moving downward with increasing time for each case (a)--(f).
 The full set of snapshots are shown overlaid in physical space at the top of each column.
 Below the columns of snapshots, we plot $z_{\mathrm{center}}(t)$ in each case, with the time interval of the snapshots marked by the two green vertical lines (very closely spaced).
 In the bottom portion of the figure color plots are used to show the chordwise average of $z$ over time,